Visiting the hospital for a procedure

 - Training our staff and volunteers in how to limit the spread of infection

-- Asking some people coming in for a procedure to self-isolate and to have a COVID-19 test
+- Asking some people coming in for surgery or a procedure to self-isolate and to have a COVID-19 test

 - Taking extra care cleaning surfaces that people touch